-- The subject teachers will be able to help with problems in their particular subject area.
-The heads of departments will be able to help with direction and focus in the academic areas. - The Counsellor and careers staff can help with many family or school problems and give specialised help with career, course and transition decisions. - The Principal and Deputy Principals are responsible for the overall running of the college.
-All these people may be contacted through the college reception.
+- The Counsellor and Careers staff can help with many family or school problems and give specialised help with career, course and transition decisions. - The Principal and Deputy Principals are responsible for the overall running of the college.
+All these people may be contacted through the College reception.

-How does the college tell us about our child's progress?
+How does the College tell us about our child's progress?

-If the college has concerns about your child we will contact you immediately.
+If the College has concerns about your child we will contact you immediately.
 The progress of all students is checked early in the first term and brief reports are sent home.
 Families are contacted where needed.
 Detailed reports are issued in term three and term four.
 Parent-teacher meetings are held throughout the year.